 More than a music festival, it is also a cultural celebration with deep historical ties.
 Fort Langley’s legacy as a Hudson’s Bay Company post includes a strong connection to Hawaiian heritage, making it the perfect setting for this musical gathering.

 Note: This isn’t the only time that music takes place at the fort.
 There is live music at other times too.
-In the village (not the fort), there is also the Fort Langley Jazz Festival which happens in July.
+In the village (not the fort), there is also the Fort Langley Jazz Festival which runs from July 23rd to 26th in 2026.
 Also, another event at the fort with a Polynesian theme, the Hawaiian Luau happens earlier in the year.

 What to Expect

 A highlight of the festival is the series of outdoor concerts which features top ukulele performers from Hawaii and the Pacific Northwest.
-The lineup includes Craig Chee, Sarah Maisel, Bryan Tolentino, and Andrew & Jay Molina.
+The lineup in the past has included Craig Chee, Sarah Maisel, Bryan Tolentino, and Andrew & Jay Molina.
 Leading the festival jams is Lendl San Jose (a.k.a.
 Ukulenny).

 There are performances from the Langley Ukulele Ensemble and hula dancers as well as jam sessions and open mic opportunities throughout the day.
 Visitors can also explore historic exhibits that showcase the fort’s connection to Hawaiian settlers.